-7.1.2.2 Security attribute based access control: MVS (FDP ACF.1(MVS))
+7.1.3.3 Security attribute based access control: MVS (FDP\ACF.1(PSO-MVS))

-- The TSF shall enforce the Discretionary Object Access Control Policy to MVS objects based on the following: - a) The user identity and group memberships associated with a subject; and - b) The following access control attributes associated with an object: - an access control list capable of defining the access rights read, update, execute, alter, control, and none for individual users and groups - ii. a default access right (defined by the UACC attribute in the resource profile) for users who are not addressed in the access control list - iii. an entry for the resource containing the object in the global access checking table.
+- FDP\ACF.1.1 The TSF shall enforce the Persistent Storage Object Access Control Policy to MVS objects based on the following: - a) The user identity and group memberships associated with a subject; and - b) The following access control attributes associated with an object: - i. an access control list capable of defining the access rights read, update, execute, alter, control, and none for individual users and groups - ii. a default access right (defined by the UACC attribute in the resource profile) for users who are not addressed in the access control list - iii. an entry for the resource containing the object in the global access checking table.